What is the difference between feeling tired and being fatigued?

-Some forms of fatigue are even caused by nutritional deficiencies, such as iron or vitamin D, so it’s always worth getting your levels checked by your doctor just to make sure!
-If you are deficient in a certain vitamin or mineral, like calcium or magnesium, then the best way to improve your intake is through dietary sources!
+She also explains that some forms of fatigue are even caused by nutritional deficiencies: "Fatigue can be a result of low iron or low vitamin D, so it’s always worth getting your levels checked by your doctor just to make sure!
+If you are deficient in a certain vitamin or mineral, like calcium or magnesium, then the best way to improve your intake is through dietary sources!"

-I would also suggest steering clear of more inflammatory foods such as refined sugar or alcohol, and the one thing experts seem united on, whether you’re simply tired or suffering from fatigue, is that caffeine is a big no-no!
-If you consume too many caffeinated beverages, it can trick your body into thinking that you have more energy available than you actually do.2
+Emma also suggests steering clear of more inflammatory foods such as refined sugar or alcohol, and the one thing experts seem united on, whether you’re simply tired or suffering from fatigue, is that caffeine is a big no-no!
+If you consume too many caffeinated beverages, it can trick your body into thinking that you have more energy available than you actually do.

 Not to mention, caffeine can linger in your system for hours, potentially disrupting your sleep pattern and exacerbating your symptoms!
-Instead, I’d recommend drinking plenty of plain water and swapping out your coffee for our caffeine-free alternative Bambu.
+Instead, Emma recommends drinking plenty of plain water and swapping out your coffee for our caffeine-free alternative Bambu.